skrilladeville/razrbit-sdk-android/README.md

 Copyright 2012-2014 LUXSTACK Inc. Razrbit is a trademark maintained by LUXSTACK Inc.

-# Razrbit Bitcoin SDKs for other platforms
+# LUXSTACK Bitcoin SDKs for other platforms

 * Android
 * [iOS](https://github.com/LUXSTACK/razrbit-sdk-ios)